amagioss/slv/website/docs/components/profile.md

 ## What is an SLV Profile?

-An **SLV profile** is a foundational concept that brings together a group of environments under a single logical unit.
+An **SLV profile** is a foundational concept that brings together a group of [environments](/docs/components/environment) under a single logical unit.
+To create a profile, see [New Profile](/docs/command-reference/profile/new).
 It defines **who** can access secrets by associating multiple environments that are intended to work together — such as teams, deployment stages, or organizational boundaries.

 Profiles are designed to support scalable and secure secret sharing across individual developers, automation workflows, and infrastructure environments — while keeping access isolated and auditable.